Communism and LGBTQ rights: Early history

 The situation for LGBTQ rights in the early Russian communist government was somewhat mixed.
 The Communist Party of Soviet Russia abolished all pre-1917 laws, including those related to sexuality.
 In 1917, the Soviet government also decriminalised homosexuality, and the subsequent Soviet criminal code in the 1920s left out the criminalization of non-commercial same-sex sexuality between consenting adults in private.
 The Sexual Revolution in Russia, a 1923 four-page pamphlet written by Grigorii Batkis, noted that Soviet law post-1917 regarded gay sexual practices to be part of normal human sexual behaviour, and did not criminalize them as all matters of sex were a private matter.
 However, outside the Russian SFSR and Ukrainian SSR, homosexuality remained a criminal offense in certain Soviet republics in the 1920s (particularly the Muslim-dominated Soviet Republics in Central Asia) and Soviet policy was often inconsistent in terms of pursuing homosexual rights and wider legal/social equality for homosexual people.
 Official Soviet policy on homosexuality in the 1920s also fluctuated: between legal and social tolerance of homosexuals and homosexuality to state attempts to classify homosexuality as a mental disorder.
 In 1933, Article 121 was added to the criminal code of the Soviet Union, which made male homosexuality a crime punishable by up to five years in prison with hard labor.
 The precise reason for Article 121 is in some dispute among historians.
-The few official government statements made about the law tended to confuse homosexuality with pedophilia and were tied up with a belief that homosexuality was practiced only among fascists or the aristocracy.
+The few official government statements made about the law tended to confuse homosexuality with pedophilia and were tied to a belief that homosexuality was practiced only among fascists or the aristocracy.
 The law remained intact until after the dissolution of the Soviet Union; it was repealed in 1993 by the Russian Federation.

 LGBTQ people and communist party membership

-Gay men were sometimes denied membership or expelled from communist parties across the globe during the 20th century, as most communist parties followed the social precedents set by the USSR.
-However, this was not always the case in the West.
+Gay men were sometimes denied membership or expelled from communist parties across the globe during the 20th century, as most communist parties followed the social precedents set by the USSR; however, this was not always the case in the Western world.
 Notable LGBT+ members of communist parties include: